emilyageller/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

+##### Navigation
-- 'pwd' : show current working directory path
+- `pwd` : show current working directory path
-- 'mkdir' : create a directory
+- `mkdir` : create a directory
-- 'ls' : list files in current directory
+- `ls` : list files in current directory
-- 'cd' : change directory
+- `cd` : change directory
-- 'ls -a' : list all contents, including hidden files and directories
+- `ls -a` : list all contents, including hidden files and directories
-- 'ls -l' : lists all contents of a directory in long format
+- `ls -l` : lists all contents of a directory in long format
-- 'ls -t' : order files and directories by the time they were last modified
+- `ls -t` : order files and directories by the time they were last modified
-- commands starting with '-' are called options
+- commands starting with `-` are called options
-- options can be combined like 'ls -alt'. this lists all contents, including hidden files and directories, in long format, ordered by the date and time they were last modified
+- options can be combined like `ls -alt`. this lists all contents, including hidden files and directories, in long format, ordered by the date and time they were last modified
+- `wc` : outputs number of lines, words and characters in txt file
+##### Manipulation
-- 'cp' : copies the contents of the first argument(s) to the last. (these can be files or directories)
+- `cp` : copies the contents of the first argument(s) to the last. (these can be files or directories)
-- 'touch' : creates a new file inside the working directory
+- `touch` : creates a new file inside the working directory
-- '\*': wildcard. when used alone, (eg cp * mydir) it selects all files in the working directory. another use: 'm*.txt' selects all files in the working directory starting with 'm' and ending with '.txt'
+- `\*`: wildcard. when used alone, (eg `cp * mydir`) it selects all files in the working directory. another use: `m*.txt` selects all files in the working directory starting with `m` and ending with `.txt`
-- 'mv' : move first argument(s) to last. (can also use 'mv' to rename files. eg. 'mv batman.txt spiderman.txt' moves 'batman.txt' into 'spiderman.txt', and if 'spiderman.txt' dne in the current directory, batman is renamed to spiderman
+- 'mv' : move first argument(s) to last. (can also use `mv` to rename files. eg. `mv batman.txt spiderman.txt` moves `batman.txt` into `spiderman.txt`, and if `spiderman.txt` dne in the current directory, batman is renamed to spiderman
-- 'rm' : remove argument from working directory
+- `rm` : remove argument from working directory
-- 'rm -r' : ('r' stands for recursive) deletes a directory and all child directories
+- `rm -r` : (`-r` stands for recursive) deletes a directory and all child directories
+##### Redirection
+- `echo` accepts the string entered as standard input, and echoes it back as standard output
+ - `stdin`: standard input : info inputted into the terminal through input device
+ - `stdout`: standard output: output after a process is run
+ - `stderr`: standard error: error message outputted by a failed process
+- redirection reroutes `stdin` `stdout` and `stderr` to or from a different location
+- `>` redirects `stdout` into a file. note that it copies over contents of file
+- `cat` outputs contents of a file in form of `stdout`
+- `>>` appends `stdout` to file
+- `|` is a pipe. takes `stdout` of command on left and pipes it as `stdin` into the command on the ride
+- `uniq` filters adjacent duplicant lines in a file
+- `grep` stands for 'global regular expression print'. searches files for lines that matcha pattern and returns the results
+- `grep -i` : makes command case insensitive
+- `grep -R`: searches all files in a directory and oputs filenames and lines containing matched results )`-R` stands for recursive)
+- `grep -Rl` returns names of files containing a match
+- `sed` : like find and replace. `sed s/find/replace`. `s` stands for subsititute, `find` is the string to find, `replace` is the string to add in place.
+Note: this only replaces the first instance of `find` on a line.
+To replace all instances, add `/g/` at the end.
+##### Generalizations/Configurations
+- The environment refers to the preferences and settings of the current user.
+- The nano editor is a command line text editor used to configure the environment.
+- `~/.bash_profile` is where environment settings are stored.
+You can edit this file with nano.
+- environment variables are variables that can be used across commands and programs and hold information about the environment.
+- `export VARIABLE="Value"` sets and exports an environment variable.
+- `USER` is the name of the current user.
+- `PS1` is the command prompt.
+- `HOME` is the home directory.
+It is usually not customized.
+- `PATH` returns a colon separated list of file paths.
+It is customized in advanced cases.
+- `env` returns a list of environment variables.

 ---